TeamYayin/atchai-hugo/content/blog/2018-04-11-software-licence-token-ethereum-erc721-fungible.md

 This is only really a deterrent for wide-scale sharing of the private key, and probably wouldn’t stop you sharing the key with someone sitting next to you.
 It would however deter you from posting it on a public forum.

+There will always be technical workarounds for anti-piracy measures and ultimately it comes down to incentives, if you can incentivise legal purchase enough (e.g by requiring less commitment from the customer) then it should make the workarounds required to pirate the product less attractive.

 ### Privacy